overwolf/overwolf.github.io/docs/status/past-incidents.md

 **Resolved** - This incident has been resolved.
 Feb 16, 08:21 PM GMT+3

+**Investigating** - Fortnite game events are down, we are working on a fix.
+Apr 15, 02:40 PM GMT+3

+**Resolved** - This incident has been resolved.
+Feb 16, 08:21 PM GMT+3

 **Investigating** - Some game events are down, we are working on a fix.
 Feb 16, 12:23 PM GMT+3